yurisuika/Zehn/README.md

 * Window Styler (DWMX)
   * When Transparency Effects is enabled in the settings, certain windows can have Acrylic blur behind them.

+> [!NOTE]
+> Until Zehn is finished being rewritten, supported plugins may appear broken.
+These will be reassessed afterwards.

 ----------

 ## Getting Zehn